 To make the above clearer, Imam Al-Baqilani compares the failure of the pagans in addressing the Quranic challenge, to a prophet who challenges his opponents to move their hands, when God prevents them from this act for the timeframe of the prophet’s challenge.
 This is a negation of nomic necessity for those people, and proof for this prophet’s prophethood.
 Likewise, God preventing the pagans from being able to address the Quranic challenge, is a negation of nomic necessity for them, and proof for Muhammed’s ﷺ prophethood.

 Quran 2:23.

 As is evident from the religion’s current existence, which would not have been the case had the pagans been able to meet the Quranic challenge.
-Since if the pagans were able to produce a text which rivaled the literary quality of the Quran, Muhammed ﷺ would have lost his followers.
+For if the pagans were able to produce a text which rivaled the literary quality of the Quran, Muhammed ﷺ would have lost all his followers.

 6 thoughts on “The Miracle of the Quran for non-Arabic Speakers”